kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/machine_learning/HyperparametersAndModelValidation.md

 ![validation_curves](../../../images/ml/validation_curves.png)

-From the validation curve, we can read off that the optimal trade-off between bias and variance is found for a **hird-order polynomial**; we can compute and display this fit over the original data as follows,
+From the validation curve, we can read off that the optimal trade-off between bias and variance is found for a **Third-order polynomial**; we can compute and display this fit over the original data as follows,

 **The cross-validated optimal model for the data**